 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-The first line of defense against integer vulnerabilities should be range checking, either explicitly or through strong typing.
-All integer values originating from a source that is not trusted should be validated for correctness.
+If range checking is not provided by the language, use explicit range checks to validate the correctness of all integer values originating from a source that is not trusted.
 However, it is difficult to guarantee that multiple input variables cannot be manipulated to cause an error to occur in some operation somewhere in a program [30].

-An alternative or ancillary approach is to protect each operation.
+Alternatively, use explicit range checks to protect each operation.
 However, because of the large number of integer operations that are susceptible to these problems and the number of checks required to prevent or detect exceptional conditions, this approach can be prohibitively labor intensive and expensive to implement.

-A language that generates exceptions on erroneous data conversions might be chosen.
-Design objects and program flow such that multiple or complex casts are unnecessary.
-Ensure that any data type casting that you must use is entirely understood to reduce the plausibility of error in use.
+Choose a language that generates exceptions on erroneous data conversions.

+Design objects and program flow such that multiple or complex explicit type conversions are unnecessary.
+Understand any explicit type conversion that you must use to reduce the plausibility of error in use.

-The use of static analysis can often identify whether or not unacceptable numeric conversions will occur.
+Use static analysis tools to identify whether or not unacceptable numeric conversions will occur, to the extent possible.

-Verifiably in-range operations are often preferable to treating out of range values as an error condition because the handling of these errors has been repeatedly shown to cause denial-of-service problems in actual applications.
-Faced with a numeric conversion error, the underlying computer system may do one of two things: (a) signal some sort of error condition, or (b) produce a numeric value that is within the range of representable values on that system.
-The latter semantics may be preferable in some situations in that it allows the computation to proceed, thus avoiding a denial-of-service attack.
-However, it raises the question of what numeric result to return to the user.
+Avoid the use of “plausible but wrong” default values when a calculation cannot be completed correctly.
+Either generate an error or produce a value that is out of range and is certain to be detected.
+Take care that any error processing does not lead to a denial-of-service vulnerability.

 A recent innovation from ISO/IEC TR 24731-1 [13] that has been added to the C standard 9899:2011 [4] is the definition of the rsize_t type for the C programming language.
 Extremely large object sizes are frequently a sign that an object’s size was calculated incorrectly.
 For example, negative numbers appear as very large positive numbers when converted to an unsigned type like size_t.
 Also, some implementations do not support objects as large as the maximum value that can be represented by type size_t.
 For these reasons, it is sometimes beneficial to restrict the range of object sizes to detect programming errors.
 For implementations targeting machines with large address spaces, it is recommended that RSIZE_MAX be defined as the smaller of the size of the largest object supported or (SIZE_MAX >> 1), even if this limit is smaller than the size of some legitimate, but very large, objects.
 Implementations targeting machines with small address spaces may wish to define RSIZE_MAX as SIZE_MAX, which means that there is no object size that is considered a runtime-constraint violation.

 6.7.6 Implications for standardization